-Two oral presentations (10%): The topic of your first in-class presentation is your choice, it can be related to the topics of the first 5 chapters in your course book or to the cities of Kassel or Nuremberg.
-(This may be, e.g., an event you would like to attend, a museum or tourist attraction you would like to visit, etc).
+Two oral presentations (10%): Your first presentation will be an individual presentation about something you saw, visited, or experienced during the class trip to Bamberg.
+Please be prepared to discuss your topic with your instructor after your midterm on May 31.
 Your second presentation will be a group presentation - a theatrical performance of one of either Aschenputtel or Vom Fischer und seiner Frau.
 Both presentations will be graded according to the following criteria (students will receive the rubric used for grading):